Welfare in Canada

 |Provincial tax credits/benefits||$400||$400||$700||$1,100|

-Total welfare incomes in New Brunswick ranged from $7,126 for the single person considered employable to $26,505 for the couple with two children.
+Total annual welfare incomes in 2019 ranged from $7,131 for a single person considered employable to $26,723 for a couple with two children.

-In New Brunswick, all of the example households received Transitional Assistance benefits except the single person with a disability, who received Extended Benefits.
-On top of basic social assistance, some households received additional social assistance benefits, as shown in the table.
-The single person with a disability received $1,200 ($100 per month) through the Disability Supplement, while the households with children received the monthly Income Supplement Benefit ($1,224 annually) to offset high shelter costs.
+On top of basic social assistance, three households received additional social assistance benefits.
+The single person with a disability received $1,200 ($100 per month) through the Disability Supplement while the households with children received the Income Supplement Benefit of $1,224 ($102 per month).

-Both households with children received the Canada Child Benefit which increased in July 2018 from $533 to $541 per month for a child under the age of six and from $450 to $457 per month for a child aged between six and 17.
+Both households with children received the Canada Child Benefit, which increased with inflation in July 2019 from $541 to $553.25 per month for a child under 6 years of age, and from $457 to $466.83 per month for a child aged 6 to 17.
 They also received the New Brunswick Child Benefit of $250 per child ($20.83 per month).

-All households received the GST credit, which increased in July 2018 in line with inflation, and provincial tax credits through the Home Energy Assistance Program ($100 per household per year) and the New Brunswick Harmonized Sales Tax Credit.
+All four households also received provincial tax credits through the Home Energy Assistance Program ($100 per household per year) and the New Brunswick Harmonized Sales Tax Credit.
 In addition, the household with two children received the School Supplement tax credit of $100 per child per year.

 Changes to welfare incomes